 Email Marketing Tools

 After you start your blog, one of the first things you’d want to do is start creating an email list.
+You can share affiliate links with your mailing list and new posts as you publish them.
 Don’t keep your entire business on one platform like a social media channel because things constantly change.

 You may be great one day, and the next, the algorithm changes, or you get suspended.
 Then you’ve lost everything for good or it may take a while to get back.
 But your email list is yours!